Mini Samosa Chaat ft. whenhangerstrikes

 There are some crop cuttings that may contain GMOs (alfalfa, corn stalks etc) that are used in the feed, but it is important to know that any claims of GMO components being found in milk are FALSE.
 GMOs have never been detected in dairy, even if they are used in cattle feed.
 At the best, microscopic fragments of this (which do not constitute an organism) have been detected in negligible quantities.
 Here are some third party, and science supported articles on GMOs in Milk/Dairy products.

-Is OG GHEE Grass Fed?
+Is OG GHEE Grass fed?

 The Canadian climate only allows for a limited amount of domestic grass fed dairy products in the market.
 Most Grass fed dairy is in the form of milk, which is primarily reserved for retail sale.
 Any grass fed butter that is produced domestically, is often reserved for retail sale as the producers NEED the margins to survive these inflationary times.
 There’s simply isn’t enough supply of grass fed butter available at a wholesale level for us to be able to create a competitively priced Canadian grass fed ghee.
 We are on the hunt to find domestic grass fed ingredients that we can market to the public.